zivlab/CellReg/README.md

 The inputs for the cell registration method are the spatial footprints of cellular activity (ROIs) of the cells that were detected in the different sessions.
+The matrix of the spatial footprints should be of size NxMxK, where N is the number of neurons, M is the number of pixels in the y axis and K is the number of pixels in the x axis.

 The main output for the cell registration method is the obtained mapping of cell identity across all registered sessions.
-Other outputs include a log file with all the relevant information regarding the data, registration configurations, and a summary of the registration results and quality.
+Other outputs include the cell scores, the probability for each cell-pair to the be the same cell, the spatial footprints of the cells after the alignment step, and a log file with all the relevant information regarding the data, registration configurations, and a summary of the registration results and quality.
 In addition, important figures are saved automatically in a figures directory.